pavrekgames/AF-Project/Assets/readme.txt

 Part 2:
 Implement a system that will be used to execute fights between certain army units.

-Unit types: Long Sword Knight, Archer, Druid, Catapult, Ram
+Unit types: Long Sword Knight, Archer, Druid, Catapult, Ram [OK]

 Unit should specify its:
--unit attributes (Light, Armored, Mechanical - each unit can have one or more attributes at once) -health points
+-unit attributes (Light, Armored, Mechanical - each unit can have one or more attributes at once) [OK] -health points [OK]
--armor points
+-armor points [OK]
--attack interval (the number of turns that need to pass to be able to perform an attack again, so a value of 1 means that a unit can perform the attack each turn)
+-attack interval (the number of turns that need to pass to be able to perform an attack again, so a value of 1 means that a unit can perform the attack each turn) [OK]
--attack damage
+-attack damage [OK]
--an optional attack damage override value against units with a specific attribute
+-an optional attack damage override value against units with a specific attribute [OK]

 The damage dealt should be calculated by taking the attack damage and subtracting the armor points.
 The final damage dealt can not fall below the value of 1 in any case.
 When the health points of a unit reach 0, the unit should be considered unable to fight and should be removed from the army.